 - Immediate-release 5 mg and 10 mg tablets

 - Extended-release (24 hours) 7 mg, 14 mg, 21 mg, and 28 mg capsules

 - A 2 mg/mL (360 mL) oral solution

 Clinical trials typically use somewhere between 5-40mg per day, often administered in two equal doses spread over the course of the day.
 Some guidelines recommended to start patients off at 5mg once daily, and increase (“titrate”) the dose in increments of 5mg every week until reaching a dose of 20mg per day [13, 1, 44].

 Limitations and Caveats

-It is important to evaluate the risks versus benefits with your primary care provider prior to starting this medication, and ensure you have a good understanding of the medication and its effects.
+It is important to evaluate the relative benefits and risks of memantine treatment with your primary care provider prior to starting this medication, and to ensure that you have a good understanding of the medication and its effects.